epicserve/dj-beat-drop/README.md

 ## Future Goals

-- **LTS Version**: Add an option so you can use the latest LTS version of Django instead of the latest release default.
 - **Environment Variables**: Add support for environment variables to configure the project.
 - **Tests**: Add tests to ensure the utility works as expected.
 - **Third-Party Templates**: Add support for using a third-party template.